tonytw1/squirrel-detector/README.md

 ### Google Vision

-Google Vision seems to be the gold standard for object detection and has a nice python API.
+[Google Vision](https://cloud.google.com/vision) seems to be the gold standard for object detection and has a nice python API.

 It also seems to know about squirrels.

-Here's a script to detect objects an image file and it's sample output:
+Here's a script to detect objects in an image file and it's sample output:

 [google-vision.py](google-vision.py)